Harhat18/Map/README.md

 # React Map Application

-This project is a simple React map application with added functionality for marking locations on the map using React, Leaflet, and React-Leaflet libraries.
-It also includes server-side data management using Express and MongoDB.
+This project is a simple React map application with added functionality for marking locations on the map using React and React-Leaflet libraries.
+It also includes server-side data management using Node.js Express and MongoDB.

 ## Prerequisites